List of birds of Spain: Weavers and allies

-The weavers are small passerine birds related to the finches.
+The weavers are small passerine birds related to the sparrows, native to Africa and southern Asia.
 They are seed-eating birds with rounded conical bills.
-The males of many species are brightly colored, usually in red or yellow and black, some species show variation in color only in the breeding season.
+The males of many species are brightly coloured, usually in red or yellow and black, some species show variation in colour only in the breeding season.
+They are popular as cagebirds and some have established feral populations away from their native ranges.